Schedule Your Screening Today!

-After I regained my composure, I promised her that ‘no one would ever forget her name.’
+After a moment of silence, I boldly promised her that ‘no one would ever forget her name.’
 So, five days after she passed away, I deposited the one-million-dollar life insurance check from Becky's policy into and account to launch The Becky Baker Foundation.
 A non-profit 501(C)(3) charity organization that would be committed to providing thousands of free mammograms and thermograms to women (and men) who could not afford the screening.
-To date, the FDN has provided over 2,300 free mammograms and thermograms for the underinsured and uninsured.
+To date, the FDN has provided over 3,000 free mammograms and thermograms for the underinsured and uninsured throughout the United States.